lmc-eu/cookie-consent-manager/README.md

 ### Without Spirit Design System

-Handful of CSS custom properties are available for you to customize the UI.
+Handful of CSS custom properties are available for you to customize the UI to make it match the design of your site.
-Change their values to match the design of your site, for example:
+For example, to change text color of cookie consent UI, load the [default CSS](#basic-usage) and add the following code anywhere in your stylesheet (the order of which is not important):

 ```css
 :root {